-Interventions may include relaxation exercises, mobility exercises, strengthening, stretching and walking exercises.
-We have a variety of equipment available in the pool including an exercise table, chairs and parallel bars as well as floatation devices and resistive equipment.
-If necessary, patients can be transferred into and out of the pool with a chair or stretcher lift.
+Aquatic therapy includes mobility exercises, strengthening, stretching, and walking exercises.
+We have a range of equipment available in the pool, including a treadmill, an exercise table, chairs, and parallel bars, as well as floatation devices and resistive equipment.
+If necessary, you can be transferred into and out of the pool with a chair or stretcher lift.
 We provide the equipment and staff necessary for you to have a safe and beneficial experience.